-Using Visualization Techniques During Meditation to Enhance Clairvoyance
+Using Visualization Techniques During Meditation

 In these articles I have shown how to gradually increase your psychic accuracy when giving a reading.
-One of the most important ways to develop accurate clairvoyance is to learn to meditate and harness the power in intuitive visualisation.
+One of the most important ways to develop accurate clairvoyance is to learn to meditate and harness the power in intuitive visualization.

 During most meditation session you will enter the peaceful states I have described earlier and sometimes attune yourself to the thoughts of the spirit people.
 There will be times when you will feel no spirit influences around you at all but will, nonetheless, enjoy the benefits of meditation for its own sake.
 During circle you will be given what you need at the time.
 You will also notice that the energy in the room will change from week to week.
 Sometimes everyone will feel tired at the onset of meditation, so the spirit helpers will spend their time lifting the energy and revitalizing you.
 There will be times also when you collectively are given information, such as a shared vision or a communication from a specific circle guide.

 What follows is a series of meditation experiments that can be used occasionally after the main meditation and as an alternative to the sitting for spirit section.
 The experiments help to verify your inner experiences as coming from spirit by revealing corresponding content to other members of your group.

 Traditional meditation holds the mind steady, but for mediumistic meditation we sometimes need to encourage and work with a stream of creative thought.
 For this experiment we will relax, watch the breath, and step back from the thoughts and observe them.
 Without allowing ourselves to fall into sleep, we will stimulate a state of drowsiness similar to what psychologists call hypnagogic dreaming.